tzeikob/javascript-patterns/control-flow/parallel-execution/readme.md

   });
 ```

-> Note that `Promise.all` makes sure that results will keep the order the tasks are given in.
+> Note that the `Promise.all` makes sure that results will kept in order the tasks are given in.

 ## Considerations ##